 The exempt domestic corporations are defined in Delaware Code Title 8.
 Corporations § 501.
 Those corporations are discharged from franchise tax, but they still need to file annual reports.

 Franchise tax is a crucial factor for the privilege of legally setting up a company and maintaining its good standing status in Delaware.
-Franchise tax is not dependent on any of Delaware companies’ income but on types of companies.
+The franchise tax is not dependent on any of Delaware companies’ income but on the types of companies.

 Non-stock, non-profit businesses which meet requirements as exempt corporations are not subject to the franchise tax.